labsrc/MariaDB-Rotate-Encryption-Keys/README.md

-# Rotate Encryption Keys in MariaDB via Stored Procedure
+# Rotate Encryption Keys in MariaDB

 ## Summary
-This MariaDB SQL script will create a stored procedured named **_rotateEncKeys_** in the specified DB.
-This procedure can be added to any database, however, the user running the procedure needs to have rights to alter every DB's encrypted tables.
-The purpose of this procedure is to rotate all encryption keys created by the [File Key Management Plugin](https://mariadb.com/kb/en/library/file-key-management-encryption-plugin/) for every currently encrypted table.
-When the procedure is run, a temporary table named **_tmpEncKeyLog_** will be created for logging purposes.
-This table will be dropped upon the procdure's completion.
+The purpose of this project is to provide you with a method to rotate all encryption keys created by the [File Key Management Plugin](https://mariadb.com/kb/en/library/file-key-management-encryption-plugin/) for every currently encrypted table.
+The provided MariaDB SQL script, **_rotateEncKeysSP.sql_** will create a stored procedured named **_rotateEncKeys_** in a database of your choosing.
+While it can be added to any database, the user running the procedure needs to have rights to alter every database's encrypted tables.
+When the procedure is run, a temporary table named **_tmpEncKeyLog_** will be created to log the output to a CSV file.
+This table will then be dropped upon the procdure's completion.
+This method can also be **_automated via Event Scheduler_** to run on a schedule without user interaction.

 ## Prerequisites